classeur/markdown-it-pandoc-renderer/test/sample2.md

 Again, text is indented 4 spaces.
 (Put a blank line between each term/definition pair to spread things out more.)

-Here's a "line block":

-| Line one
-|   Line too
-| Line tree

 and images can be specified like so: